THE REVOLUTIONARY WAR

 IN LAURENS COUNTY

 Finding Inspiration in Every Turn

 The Revolutionary War Sites in Laurens County are coming to life.
-The State of South Carolina and accompanying County's are making plans to hold an American Revolutionary War Sestercentennial Celebration in 2025.
-An appointed Committee is making sure that Laurens County will participate in this historical event first class.
+The State of South Carolina and accompanying County's are making plans to hold an American Revolutionary War Sestercentennial Celebration in 2026.
+The Laurens County 250 Committee is making sure that Laurens County will participate in this historical event first class.

-In late September of 2021 the Laurens County Council certified participation and a Committee was formed.
+In late September of 2021 the Laurens County Council agreed to support the program and a Committee was formed.
 Since that date, the Committee meets regularly to discuss the issues and needs at hand.
-Fourteen (14) sites have been identified along with several funding sources fulfilling the need for funds to put the roadside markers and a variety of marketing tools in place.
+To date there have been fourteen (14) battle / historical sites identified and along with that much research, archeological evaluations, site preparation and preservation, roadside markers and a variety of marketing tools has been implemented.

-Another venue of the Sestercentennial Celebration in 2025 is an attempt to identify Laurens County families that had family members that fought in this war.
+Another venue, and a very important part of the Sestercentennial Celebration in 2026 is an attempt to identify Laurens County families that had family members that fought in this war.
 If anyone has any family information identifying the family, the solider and where they are buried, by all means contact us at - firstname.lastname@example.org.

 Recognized War sites in Laurens County

 Committee Members and to date funding donors towards the development of identifying and establishing the

 Laurens County Battlegrounds in celebration of the Sestercentennial in 2025.